 - No toilets on site

-- Accessibility is limited for people with reduced mobility due to the many stairs and footpaths.
-The ground may also present a few steps and irregularities.
+- Accessibility is limited for people with reduced mobility, due to the many stairs and paths.
+The floor may also have a few steps and irregularities.

 Visiting Queen Madijevka Park with children

 The park is family-friendly and offers a pleasant setting for children to discover the local flora.
-They can run around the paths and take advantage of the shady areas for a cool break.
+They’ll be able to work up a sweat running down the aisles and taking advantage of the shady areas for a refreshing break.

 Eating out